Tuesday 17 September 2024

 Anyway, I'm digressing.
 Back to my lovely day spent outdoors.

-After giving up on HF, I was keen to see if I could catch anyone on 70MHz, so I erected the 4M Hawkins Viper and gave it a go.
+After a couple of pleasant hours on HF sat in the shade on this gorgeous day, I was keen to see if I could catch anyone on 70MHz, so I erected the 4M Hawkins Viper and gave it a go.
 Now bear in mind that the KX3 only puts out about 3W on 4M, but I figured that my location might provide some much needed 'gain'.

 I started with some AM shouts on 70.260 and got no response, so I moved up to 70.450 FM.
-Sadly, no one was around, so before giving up I tried some SSB down at 70.200 - nothing.
+Sadly, no one was around, so before giving up I tried some SSB down at 70.200 - no one around.
+That's 4M for you - one day nothing and then another day a little pileup!

 Ah well, the day wasn’t wasted - I was sat in a glorious spot with the sun shining, fabulous views and beautiful bird song.
 This day was also the day (26yrs ago), that my wonderful son Michael died, so it was nice to sit in this peaceful spot and remember how lucky we are to just enjoy these simple pleasures and to remember to make the most of every beautiful day we have.